 The fall in personal loan rates has been associated with an increase in loans (Chart 1.10), which will have helped households finance consumption (Section 2).
 The net flow of unsecured credit was around £3 billion in Q4.
 And in the year to December, unsecured credit grew by 6.7%, close to its average rate between 2000 and 2007.
-Much of this was accounted for by non credit card unsecured lending, such as personal loans: the majority of that lending in 2014 was for car finance.
+Much of this was accounted for by non credit card unsecured lending, such as finance.
 While net unsecured lending has increased, the outstanding stock of consumer credit remains around 20% lower than its peak in 2008 Q3, largely reflecting write-offs of previously advanced loans.

-(1) For a fuller discussion of some of the reasons for the weakness in mortgage demand see pages 13-14 of the November 2014 Report; www.bankofengland.co.uk/publications/Documents/inflationreport/2014/ir14nov.pdf.
+(1) For a fuller discussion of some of the reasons for the weakness in mortgage demand see pages 13-14 of the November 2014 Report; www.bankofengland.co.uk/ publications/Documents/inflationreport/2014/ir14nov.pdf.